Ports of Call

 Tipping in Barbados is not necessary if a service charge has already been included in the bill.
 Otherwise it is generally about 10-15%.
 Tipping is normal in bars.

-It is an offence to dress in camouflage clothing in Barbados as it is reserved for the military.
+It is an offence to wear camouflage clothing in Barbados as it is reserved for the military.
 Topless bathing is frowned upon and nudism is illegal.

 Bridgetown is generally the centre of business in Barbados.
 Business protocol is fairly formal, including greetings (use Mr or Ms) and dress, which is smart.
 Handshaking between both men and women is expected and business cards are handed out on introduction.
 Punctuality is expected at meetings.
 Business hours are generally 8am to 5pm Monday to Friday.
 Banks and post offices close at 3pm.

 The international access code for Barbados is +1, in common with the US, Canada, and most of the Caribbean, followed by 246.
-The outgoing code is 011 followed by the relevant country code (e.g. 01144 for the United Kingdom), no outgoing code is needed to call the US.
-Mobile phone networks are readily available, and cellphones can be rented through a number of companies.
-Internet cafes are widely available and internet access is common in the tourist areas.
+The outgoing code is 011, followed by the relevant country code (e.g. 01144 for the United Kingdom).
+No outgoing code is needed to call the US.
+Mobile phone networks are readily available and internet access is common in tourist areas.

 Become our Barbados Travel Expert